Precoded Integer-Forcing Universally Achieves the MIMO Capacity to Within a Constant Gap: Introduction

 In~\cite{tv06}, Tavildar and Vishwanath introduced the notion of \emph{approximately universal space-time codes} and derived a necessary and sufficient criterion for a code to be approximately universal.
 This criterion is closely related to the nonvanishing determinant criterion and is met by several known coding schemes \cite{ekpkh06,orbv06,esk07}.
 Roughly speaking, approximate-universality guarantees that a scheme is DMT optimal for any statistical channel model.
 The criterion derived in~\cite{tv06} ensures that the minimum distance at the receiver scales appropriately with $\Cwi$ regardless of the exact realization of $\bH$, which, in turn, guarantees DMT optimality.
 Thus, the problem of finding coding schemes that are DMT optimal regardless of the channel statistics is now solved.

 Approximately universal schemes still suffer, however, from the asymptotic nature of the DMT criterion.
-Essentially, the approximate universality of a scheme guarantees that if the white-input mutual information of the MIMO channel is $\Cwi$, the scheme's error probability at a certain rate $R$ scales roughly as $Q(\sqrt{2^{\Cwi-R}})$, for large $\Cwi$.
+Essentially, the approximate universality of a scheme guarantees that if the white-input mutual information of the MIMO channel is $\Cwi$, the scheme's error probability at a certain rate $R$ scales roughly as\footnote{The $Q$-function is defined as $Q(x)\triangleq\frac{1}{2\pi}\int_x^{\infty}e^{-\frac{t^2}{2}}dt$.} $Q(\sqrt{2^{\Cwi-R}})$, for large $\Cwi$.
 This is the same error probability behavior as that of uncoded transmission over a single-input single-output (SISO) AWGN channel with capacity $\Cwi$.
 This may suffice when $\Cwi$ is large enough and moderate error probabilities are required, but does not provide performance guarantees for finite values of $\Cwi$.
+In particular, the approximate universality criterion was designed for coding schemes with short block lengths, and does not attempt to exploit the opportunity of reducing the error probability by increasing the block length when the channel remains constant for a long period of time.

-While designing a practical communication scheme that universally approaches $\Cwi$ is still out of reach, in the present work we take a step in this direction.
-Namely, a practical communication architecture that achieves the capacity of any MIMO channel up to a \emph{constant gap}, that depends only on the number of transmit antennas, is studied.
-Such traditional information-theoretic performance guarantee is substantially stronger than approximate universality.
-In the considered scheme, which we term \emph{precoded integer-forcing}, the transmitter encodes the data into independent streams via the same linear code.
+While designing a practical communication scheme that approaches the compound MIMO capacity is still out of reach, in the present work we take a step in this direction.
+Namely, a practical communication architecture that achieves the compound MIMO capacity up to a \emph{constant gap}, that depends only on the number of transmit antennas, is studied.
+Such a traditional information-theoretic performance guarantee is substantially stronger than approximate universality.
+In the considered scheme, which we refer to as \emph{precoded integer-forcing}, the transmitter encodes the data into independent streams, as in the standard V-BLAST~\cite{tseviswanath} architecture.
+However, in contrast to standard V-BLAST where each one of the streams can be encoded by a different code, in the considered scheme it is crucial that all streams are encoded using the \emph{same} linear code.
 The coded streams are then linearly precoded using the generating matrix of a space-time code from the class of perfect codes~\cite{yw03,brv05,orbv06,esk07}, which are approximately universal.
 At the receiver side, integer-forcing (IF) equalization~\cite{zneg12IT} is applied.